 Save Remediation Costs and Reduces Network Downtime

 The process of recovering from a security breach can cost your business thousands or even millions of dollars including expenditures on customer protection programs, regulatory fines and loss of business operability.
-A recent study by IBM Security found that the average cost of a data breach globally in 2018 is $3.86 million, which is 6.4% more compared to the last year’s result.
+A recent study found that the average cost of a data breach globally in 2018 is $3.86 million, which is 6.4% more compared to the last year’s result.
 Therefore, getting everything back on track and running will require substantial investments, advanced security measures and weeks to recover.

 A penetration test is a proactive solution for identifying the biggest areas of weakness in your IT systems and for preventing your business from serious financial and reputational losses.
 However, to ensure your business continuity, you need to conduct regular penetration tests at least once or twice a year.